alvarotrigo/fullPage.js/README.md

 - `scrollOverflowOptions`: when using scrollOverflow:true fullpage.js will make use of a forked and modified version of [iScroll.js library](https://github.com/cubiq/iscroll/).
 You can customize the scrolling behaviour by providing fullpage.js with the iScroll.js options you want to use.
 Check [its documentation](http://iscrolljs.com/) for more info.

-- `sectionSelector`: (default `.section`) Defines the jQuery selector used for the plugin sections.
+- `sectionSelector`: (default `.section`) Defines the Javascript selector used for the plugin sections.
 It might need to be changed sometimes to avoid problem with other plugins using the same selectors as fullpage.js.

-- `slideSelector`: (default `.slide`)  Defines the jQuery selector used for the plugin slides.
+- `slideSelector`: (default `.slide`)  Defines the Javascript selector used for the plugin slides.
 It might need to be changed sometimes to avoid problem with other plugins using the same selectors as fullpage.js.

 - `responsiveWidth`: (default `0`)  A normal scroll (`autoScrolling:false`) will be used under the defined width in pixels.
 A class `fp-responsive` is added to the body tag in case the user wants to use it for their own responsive CSS.
 For example, if set to 900, whenever the browser's width is less than 900 the plugin will scroll like a normal site.